RobinHankin/lorentz/inst/JOSE/paper.md

 # Introduction: the Lorentz transform in special relativity

-In special relativity, the Lorentz transforms supercede their classical equivalent, the Galilean transforms [@goldstein1980].
+In special relativity [@einstein1905], the Lorentz transforms [@lorentz1904] supercede their classical equivalent, the Galilean transforms [@goldstein1980].
 Lorentz transforms operate on four-vectors such as the four-velocity or four-potential and are usually operationalised as multiplication by a $4\times 4$ matrix.
 A Lorentz transform takes the components of an arbitrary four-vector as observed in one coordinate system and returns the components observed in another system which is moving at constant velocity with respect to the first.

 # Statement of need